mapproxy/mapproxy/doc/sources.rst

   The WMS version number used for requests (supported: 1.0.0, 1.1.0, 1.1.1, 1.3.0).
 Defaults to 1.1.1.

 ``legendgraphic``
   If this is set to ``true``, MapProxy will request legend graphics from this source.
 Each MapProxy WMS layer that contains one or more sources with legend graphics will then have a LegendURL.

+``legendurl``
+  Configure a URL to an image that should be returned as the legend for this source.
+Local URLs (``file://``) are also supported.

 ``map``
   If this is set to ``false``, MapProxy will not request images from this source.
-You can use this option in combination with ``featureinfo: true`` to create a feature info source.
+You can use this option in combination with ``featureinfo: true`` to create a source that is only used for feature info requests.

 ``featureinfo``
   If this is set to ``true``, MapProxy will mark the layer as queryable and incoming `GetFeatureInfo` requests will be forwarded to the source server.